lurodrigo/pformat/README.md

 ### Basic usage

-Every pair of braces is a placeholder.
+A pair of braces and everything inside them form a placeholds.
 The simplest use case is that of positional formatting: arguments are assigned to placeholders according to their position.

 ```R
 > pformat("{} {}", "one", "two")
 [1] "one two"
 ```

-It is possible to give placeholds an explicit positional index.
+You can give placeholders an explicit positional index.
 This allows for re-arranging the order of display without changing the arguments. *Note:* contrary to Python, in pformat indices start from 1 and not from 0.